The Mull of Galloway Experience

 Dogs are welcome at the Mull of Galloway under close supervision and on a lead.
 Dogs are welcome in the Exhibition, RSPB visitor centre and there is outdoor seating at Gallie Craig coffee house for dogs and their owners.
 Dogs are not permitted in the Lighthouse.

-Lighthouse Tower – £3 for adults and £1.00 for children under 14.
-Access to the lighthouse is by guided tour only.
+Lighthouse Tour Ticket – £3 for adults and £1.00 for children under 14.
+Access to the Lighthouse is by guided tour only.

 Please note the tower tour is not suitable for anyone suffering from heart, breathing or balance difficulties and that any person under 1m in height will not be allowed access, this includes carried children.
 Visitors must wear sensible footwear to climb the tower.

-We cannot accept credit or debit card payments.
+We are sorry but we cannot accept credit or debit card payments.

 The Lighthouse tours are by kind permission of Northern Lighthouse Board.